zerodevx/zero-md/docs/advanced-usage.md

 </script>
 ```

-### The `parse()` function
+### The `parse()` Function

-This is called **during every render** to parse markdown into its HTML string representation, so
+The `parse()` function runs during every render to convert the markdown string into HTML.
+You can
-this will be a good place to run any pre or post processing task.
+override it to perform pre- or post-processing.

-#### Sanitise HTML output
+#### Sanitize HTML Output

-If you are processing potentially unsafe markdown, always use a client-side sanitisation library.
+To sanitize HTML output using a client-side library like DOMPurify:

 <!-- prettier-ignore -->
 ```html